Physical Therapy for Greater Trochanteric Pain Syndrome / Gluteal Tendinopathy / Hip Bursitis

 Ultrasound: Can show bursitis, gluteal tendon pathology, or inflammation.

-MRI: Useful for detecting gluteus medius/minimus tendinopathy or tears, and ruling out other causes like labral tears or hip joint arthritis.
+MRI: Can detect gluteus medius/minimus tendinopathy or tears, and rule out other causes like labral tears or hip joint arthritis.

 How long does Greater Trochanteric Pain Syndrome take to heal?